UbiquityDotNET/Ubiquity.NET.Utils/src/Ubiquity.NET.CommandLine/PackageReadMe.md

 of the logging interfaces available.
 The primary distinction is with the ***intention*** of use. `IDiagnosticReporter` specifically assumes the use for UI/UX rather than a debugging/diagnostic log.
 These have VERY distinct use cases and purposes and generally show very different information.
-(Not to mention the overlly complex requirements of the anti-pattern DI container assumed in `Microsoft.Extensions.Logging`)
+(Not to mention the overly complex requirements of the anti-pattern DI container assumed in `Microsoft.Extensions.Logging`)

 ### Messages